BLavery/psuite-upython/pblynk.md

 The optional resistor pullup will apply to ALL the gpio autoconfigured as inputs.

-Note that in many practical cases this will not be adequate, and custom coding is needed instead, as in the next section.
+Note that in many practical cases this will be too simplistic, and then custom coding is needed instead, as in the next section.

 ## GPIO & Virtual Read & Write Callbacks